-New York State Consolidated Fiscal Subject: Appendix R - Position Titles and Codes Section: 51.0 Page: 51.13 Reporting and Claiming Manual Reporting Period: July 1, 2012 to June 30, 2013 1 Issued: 05/13
+New York State Consolidated Fiscal Reporting and Subject: Appendix R - Position Titles and Codes Section: 51.0 Page: 51.13 Claiming Manual Reporting Period: January 1, 2014 to December 31, 2014 Issued: 11/14

-CODE NUMBER POSITION TITLE/ JOB TITLE (S) DEFINITION 603 Comptroller/Controller Responsible for overall fiscal management of the agency.
+AGENCY ADMINISTRATION STAFF CODE NUMBER POSITION TITLE/ JOB TITLE (S) DEFINITION 601 Executive Director/Chief Executive Officer Responsible for the overall administration of the agency.
+This position is usually appointed by and is under the general direction of the governing board of the agency.
+602 Assistant Executive Director Assists the Executive Director in the overall administration of the agency and acts on their behalf when necessary.
+603 Comptroller/Controller Responsible for overall fiscal management of the agency.
 Also includes Business Official, Director of Finance.
 604 Director of Division Responsible for overseeing a major segment of functions for the agency.
 Also includes Director of Admissions, Director of Purchasing, Director of Human Services, Director of Personnel, Director of Public Relations, Director of Data Processing 605 Office Worker (Agency Administration) Responsible for agency-wide record-keeping, billing, correspondence and general office duties.
 Job titles may include Bookkeeper, Clerk, Receptionist, Secretary and Typist.
 606 Accountant (Agency Administration) Responsible for the establishment and maintenance of the agency's systematic fiscal transactions and preparation of financial statements for the agency.
 This position title does not include consultants.
 609 Computer/Data/Statistical Specialist Responsible for developing computer applications and/or provision of computer support.
 610 Community Relations Responsible for activities designed to present a positive public image of the agency/program.
 612 Administrative Assistant This position functions primarily as assistant to agency management in the performance of such activities as communications with internal or external parties, preparation of written work, liaison work, etc. 614 Marketing (Agency Administration) An individual responsible for promoting the agency's services.
 620 Staff Training (Agency Administration) An individual responsible for training of agency staff.
 621 Utilization Review/Quality Assurance (Agency Administration) An individual responsible for monitoring the adequacy and/or appropriateness of the agency's services and for compliance with all applicable federal, state and local laws, regulations and policies 690 Other Agency Administration Staff Includes all miscellaneous administration titles not included in the 600 series.
-MENTAL UNIT ADMINISTRATION 701 Mental Hygiene Director/ Commissioner of Mental Hygiene The individual responsible for the overall direction of the mental hygiene activities/programs of the county 702 Assistant Mental Hygiene Director The individual who assists the Director/Commissioner of Mental Hygiene and acts in his/her behalf when absent in the overall direction of mental hygiene activity of the county.
+LOCAL GOVERN MENTAL UNIT ADMINISTRATION 701 Mental Hygiene Director/ Commissioner of Mental Hygiene The individual responsible for the overall direction of the mental hygiene activities/programs of the county 702 Assistant Mental Hygiene Director The individual who assists the Director/Commissioner of Mental Hygiene and acts in his/her behalf when absent in the overall direction of mental hygiene activity of the county.
 703 Accountant/ Bookkeeper (LGU Administration) The individual responsible for recording and maintaining mental hygiene fiscal transactions of the county.
 704 Office Worker (LGU Administration) The individual performing as secretary/clerk and/or billing mental hygiene programs of the county.
-790 Other LGU Administration Staff Any LGU administration staff that are not listed in the 700 series.